Scroll to top

 TW Fertility Centre - November 18, 2020 - 0 comments

-If you’re like many Canadians, chances are a majority of your reproductive years are spent trying to avoid an unexpected pregnancy.
-Once people decide they’re ready for kids, many people believe becoming a mom or dad will be as easy as 1-2-3.
+Most Canadians spend their reproductive years trying to avoid an unexpected pregnancy.
+When you decide you’re ready for kids, you might expect that becoming a mom or dad will be as easy as 1-2-3.

 Approximately 1 in 6 Canadian couples experience infertility.
-Couples are considered infertile if they don’t get pregnant after trying to conceive for one year.
-Although conversations about infertility have become more normalized, involuntary childlessness is still an emotional rollercoaster.
-It isn’t easy realizing that conceiving or staying pregnant might not be as simple as you dreamed it would be
+Couples become classified as infertile if they don’t get pregnant after trying to conceive for one year.
+Although conversations about infertility have become more normalized, involuntary childlessness remains an emotional rollercoaster.
+Realizing that conceiving or staying pregnant might not be as simple as you dreamed it would be is challenging.

-The good news is that continued medical advancements and new fertility treatments in 2020 mean more people can build the family they’ve always wanted.
-Those in LGBTQ relationships, single parents by choice and people with health conditions also utilize new fertility treatments in 2021 to help them conceive.
+The good news is that medical advancements and new fertility treatments in 2020 allow more people can build the family they’ve always wanted.
+In 2021, LGBTQ couples, single parents by choice, and people with health conditions also utilize new fertility treatments in 2021 to help them conceive.

 After all, the first IVF baby was born just 42 years ago.
-If the revolutionizing fertility advances in the past few decades have taught us anything it’s that some of the most significant breakthroughs in fertility are still on the horizon.
+Revolutionary fertility advances of the past few decades show that some of the most significant breakthroughs in fertility are still on the horizon.

 Read more to learn about the future of fertility treatments and new trends in family building.